 About the Lab Director

-Dr. Andrew Beer is an assistant professor of psychology, currently in his fifth year at USC Upstate where he teaches courses in personality, personality assessment, person perception, psychology and film, and human and animal interaction.
+Dr. Andrew Beer is an associate professor of psychology, currently in his fifth year at USC Upstate where he teaches courses in personality, personality assessment, person perception, psychology and film, and human and animal interaction.
 He also serves as co-director of the annual Youth Leadership Institute.
 He completed his graduate work under David Watson at the University of Iowa and maintains an active program of research in personality assessment, broadly construed.
 He also enjoys music and basketball in his spare time.

 - Beer, A., & Brooks, C. L. (2011).
 Information quality in personality judgment: The value of personal disclosure.
 Journal of Research in Personality, 45, 175-185.